ckeditor/ckeditor4-presets/README.md

 	];

 	// The default plugins included in the basic setup define some buttons that
 	// are not needed in a basic editor.
-They are removed here. config.removeButtons = 'Cut,Copy,Paste,Undo,Redo,Anchor,Underline,Strike,Subscript,Superscript';
+These are removed here. config.removeButtons = 'Cut,Copy,Paste,Undo,Redo,Anchor,Underline,Strike,Subscript,Superscript';

 	// Dialog windows are also simplified.